1) Ensure Flask is not running in debug mode

 Restrict access with firewall rules and database bind settings. - Install dependency and OS updates

-Review outdated Python packages:bashpython -m pip list --outdated python -m pip audit
+Review outdated Python packages:bashpython -m pip list --outdated pip-audit

 Review system packages:bashsudo apt list --upgradable - Add logging and monitoring